The official language in the Republic of Latvia is Latvian.

 Courses and Training

-Some universities and research institutions have its own facilities to offer Latvian language training courses for foreign students, visiting lecturers and researchers.
+Some universities and research institutions have their own facilities to offer Latvian language training courses for foreign students, visiting lecturers and researchers.
 Please consult your employer in Latvia on possibilities.

-Other possibility to learn and train Latvian is to use on-line tools and services provided by language training centres.
+Other possibility to learn and practice Latvian is to use on-line tools and services provided by language training centres.

 The Latvian Language Agency offers several free of charge on-line resources for learning Latvian.